Kingxukai/linux/Documentation/gpu/nova/index.rst

 nova-core
 =========

-The nova-core driver is the core driver for NVIDIA GPUs based on GSP. nova-core, as the 1st level driver, provides an abstraction around the GPUs hard- and firmware interfaces providing a common base for 2nd level drivers, such as the vGPU manager VFIO driver and the nova-drm driver.
+The nova-core driver is the woke core driver for NVIDIA GPUs based on GSP. nova-core, as the woke 1st level driver, provides an abstraction around the woke GPUs hard- and firmware interfaces providing a common base for 2nd level drivers, such as the vGPU manager VFIO driver and the woke nova-drm driver.

 .. toctree::
    :titlesonly: